PetroIvaniuk/llms-tools/README.md

 - [LM Studio](https://lmstudio.ai/) - an easy way to run open-source LLMs locally
 - [Jan](https://jan.ai/) - open-source ChatGPT alternative that runs 100% offline on your computer
 - [Pinokio](https://pinokio.computer/) - a browser that lets you install, run, and programmatically control ANY application, automatically

-### Large Visual Language Models (LVLMs)
-- [Moondream 1.9B](https://moondream.ai/blog/introducing-a-new-moondream-1-9b-and-gpu-support) - a tiny open-source vision AI that brings powerful image understanding to your applications and runs everywhere
-- [Qwen2-VL](https://qwenlm.github.io/blog/qwen2-vl/) - latest version of the VLM based on Qwen2 in the Qwen model familities: SoTA understanding of images of various resolution & ratio; Understanding videos of 20min+; Agent that can operate your mobiles, robots, etc; Multilingual Support
-- [Qwen-VL](https://github.com/QwenLM/Qwen-VL) - multimodal version of the large model series.
-Accepts image, text, and bounding box as inputs, outputs text and bounding box
-- [PaliGemma](https://developers.googleblog.com/en/gemma-family-and-toolkit-expansion-io-2024/) - a powerful open VLM inspired by PaLI-3, optimized for image captioning, visual Q&A and other image labeling tasks, by Google
-- [Idefics2](https://huggingface.co/blog/idefics2) - it can answer questions about images, describe visual content, create stories grounded in multiple images, extract information from documents, and perform basic arithmetic operations
-- [Grok-1.5 Vision](https://x.ai/blog/grok-1.5v) - can process a wide variety of visual information, including documents, diagrams, charts, screenshots, and photographs, by xAI
-- [CogVLM & CogAgent](https://github.com/THUDM/CogVLM) - an 18 billion parameter visual language model specializing in GUI understanding and navigation; supports high-resolution inputs (1120x1120) and shows abilities in tasks such as visual Q&A, visual grounding, and GUI Agent
-- [AnyText](https://github.com/tyxsspa/AnyText) - Multilingual Visual Text Generation And Editing
-- [AnomalyGPT](https://github.com/CASIA-IVA-Lab/AnomalyGPT) - the LVLM based Industrial Anomaly Detection (IAD) method that can detect anomalies in industrial images without the need for manually specified thresholds
-- [IDEFICS](https://huggingface.co/blog/idefics) - an open-access VLM based on Flamingo.
-The model accepts arbitrary sequences of image and text inputs and produces text outputs, aiming to bring transparency to AI systems and serve as a foundation for open research in multimodal AI systems
-- [Prismer](https://shikun.io/projects/prismer) - a data- and parameter-efficient VLM that leverages an ensemble of diverse, pre-trained domain experts
-- [MiniGPT-4](https://minigpt-4.github.io/) - upload an image, and then use chat to identify what's in the picture and learn more about it
-- [MultiModal-GPT](https://github.com/open-mmlab/Multimodal-GPT) - a vision and language model for multi-round dialogue with humans; the model is fine-tuned from OpenFlamingo, with LoRA added in the cross-attention and self-attention parts of the language model
-- [LLaVA](https://llava-vl.github.io/) - a novel end-to-end trained large multimodal model that combines a vision encoder and Vicuna for general-purpose visual and language understanding
-- [TaskMatrix](https://github.com/microsoft/visual-chatgpt) - connects ChatGPT and a series of Visual Foundation Models to enable sending and receiving images during chatting

 ### Evaluation
 - [FACTS Grounding](https://deepmind.google/discover/blog/facts-grounding-a-new-benchmark-for-evaluating-the-factuality-of-large-language-models) - a new benchmark for evaluating the factuality of LLMs, by DeepMind